The blogosphere

 7 Squarespace

 Not a fan of this product.
 Does not integrate with anything; it is a walled garden.
 Not especially cheap.
 Websites look fine but are heavy and menial to create.
-Suits people who really want to use a word processor that prints to the internet, but also wants someone else to own and operate that word processor.
+Suits people who really want to use a word processor that prints to the internet, but also want someone else to own and operate that word processor.
 That is not me, although some people might be into it and that is OK.

 8 Incoming